 2. Manage your weight

 Weight management is different from trying to lose weight.
 Excess body fat has been shown to increase resistance to the hormone related to type 2 diabetes.
 Monitor your body mass index (BMI) regularly, and ensure that it is within 25 kg/m2.
+Intermittent fasting has been proven to be a good technique for weight management.
+It refers to an eating pattern where you switch between periods of eating and fasting.
+Consult your dietitian to help you design a fasting period that is appropriate for you.

 3. Exercise regularly